Potassium bicarbonate (KHCO3) is an alkaline mineral that’s available in supplement form.

 - cardiac arrest

-In addition to pregnant and nursing women, people with specific disorders shouldn’t take this supplement.
-Others may require a lower dose based upon their doctor’s recommendations.
+In addition to pregnant and nursing people, those with specific disorders should not take this supplement.
+Others may require a lower dose based on their doctor’s recommendations.
 These conditions include:

 Potassium bicarbonate may interfere or interact with certain medications, some of which affect potassium levels.
 These include: